momonala/Insula-V2/readme.md

 2. **[Accelerometer] (https://learn.sparkfun.com/tutorials/mma8452q-accelerometer-breakout-hookup-guide)**

+###Bluetooth
+A  [Wireless Bluetooth Transceiver] (https://www.amazon.com/gp/product/B0093XAV4U/ref=ya_st_dp_summary) is hooked up to the TX/RX pins of the Arduino and provides Serial communication to the laptop where ChucK lives.

 ###Schematic:
 The circuit is pretty straight forward, as most of the sensors are plug and play (voltage, ground, and analog out).
 The Arduino Nano allows for 8 analog inputs, so after accounting for the flex sensors and accelerometer you can add in two additional sensors from V1.
 I think EMG and breath rate sound best.
 Just make sure to adjust the arduino code to print the correct values to serial.
 If you are using a different arduino, be cautious of lining up SDA and SCL communication pins correctly.
 See the arduino site for specifications for your board.